Our work with schools leaves a lasting legacy both in the pupils who experience our work and the teachers we work with.

 We also offer INSETs to give teachers the chance to learn more about our creative approach and offer workshops for secondary school students.
 Find out more.

 Through relationships with trusted partners, we’re bringing our creative approach into primary schools, boosting the skills of children and developing the horizons of teachers in the process.

 Over a three year partnership starting in 2019, Imaginate and Punchdrunk will work together to deliver their experiences into six primary schools and share their creative approach with teachers.

 Part of Imaginate’s Inspiring Schools – Immerse strand, the collaboration will also involve artist residencies, teacher CLPL, visits to the Children’s Festival and bespoke creative projects which will have a lasting impact on pupils and teachers.

 A Small Tale: A Teacher-Led Adventure

-To find out more information about A Small Tale and how to take part, click here.
+To find out more information about A Small Tale, click here.

 We continue to extend our reach outside of the UK, working with partners to deliver our projects.
 Find out about our past work in Australia.

 Explore our projects for schools past and present.

 Punchdrunk is proud to work in partnership with schools and other settings on their Artsmark Award journey.